5G misinformation: Principal concepts

 It has been assumed that installing new 5G base stations over a given area may result in an uncontrollable increase of radiofrequency "pollution".
 Contrary to this, dense deployment of 5G base stations is beneficial to the users living in proximity to them because there is no abrupt decrease of radiofrequency compared to sparse deployment.

 Installing additional base stations over the area may be needed for supporting an increasing number of users with higher data rates, consequentially shrinking the distance between users and the nearest base station.
 This is called network densification, which may be wrongly perceived to increase the health impacts of 5G.
 However, unlike the common perception, network densification can reduce the average electromagnetic field exposure.
 Lower network densification means that each base station would have to cover a larger area, leading to higher radiated power for each cell.

 Dense deployment of 5G base stations also leads to reduced radiation from mobile phones, as connecting base stations are closer to mobile phones.
 Radiation from base stations is typically lower than radiation from mobile phones, as radiation power follows the inverse-square law, decreasing with the square of distance from the source.
+Public misunderstanding of these mechanisms may lead to preferences for base stations being located as far away from users as possible.
+At the same time, it has been demonstrated in a large international survey that the public typically perceive exposure to be higher from a mobile phone held to the ear compared to far-field exposure to multiple base stations, suggesting that people rely on heuristics that often guide them correctly.